 By now, you should already know how to balance decorations in your tank.
 The arrangement is a collaboration of all living things within that is simple yet beautiful in its totality.

 Every plant you buy in the aquascape trade comes with enough care instructions, hints, and tips.
-A lot of species also come in photographed emersed, submerged state, even in nanoforms and vitro cups.
+A lot of species also go in there photographed emerged, submerged state, even in nano forms and vitro cups.